Jonas & Welsch - Lititgation Support, Finance, EconomicsDocuments Documents Contact Us

 Employment and Labor

-We assisted plaintiff's counsel in measuring the economic and financial impact of a wrongful termination.
+We assisted plaintiff's attorney in measuring the economic and financial impact of a wrongful termination.
 Our assessment included loss of wages, performance incentive participation, medical benefits and retirement pension.
 In addition, we provided a post-judgment analysis of the negative tax consequence of the lump sum jury award.

 * * * * *